bartytime4life/SpectralMindV50/README.md

 ## 🔐 Security

 * No dynamic code exec in configs.
-* All submissions validated via JSON schema + checksum manifest.
+* Submissions validated by JSON schema + checksum manifest.
 * SBOM generated in CI; pinned deps in `requirements*.txt`.

 ---